 - a cheesecake containing a certain brand of liqueur

 - that meat is sourced from a particular farm

 Business must take care so as to not mislead consumers when they describe the food on their menu.

 Examples of misleading claims found by Local Authorities

 - Fire roasted' vegetables cooked in an ordinary oven.

 - 'Freshly made' meatballs which were bought in from a wholesaler.

-- Homemade soup was dry pack soup mix with just hot water added
+- Home-made soup made from dry pack soup mix, with just hot water added

 There is a substantial amount of guidance produced by the Wales Heads of Trading Standards (WHoTS), which is regularly updated and covers different food stuffs as well as being business specific.